 If you sustained injuries in an accident, the last thing you want to worry about is money.
 With the help of an experienced Houma personal injury lawyer, you could obtain monetary compensation for your injuries and losses.
-J. Price McNamara comprehends that personal injury claims not only require immediate and aggressive action, but also personalized attention.
+J. Price McNamara understands that personal injury claims not only require immediate and aggressive action, but also personalized attention.

 You must consider a number of factors when calculating your eligible compensation.
 A Houma personal injury lawyer will review your claim, assess your injuries and damages, and, based on the facts and circumstances of your case, determine whether your personal injury claim is viable.